-10.1.1 Audit report.
+7.1.1 Audit report.

 The performance of Municipalities is measured in financial and non-financial terms.
 The performance of Municipalities to achieve good audit reports is dependent on a number of factors that include internal control systems namely; Budget, IDP, SDBIP, PMS and compliance to GRAP Standards.
-In the past years the Auditor General's audit function was mostly focused on financial information with additional focus on non-financial information that also determines the extent that Municipalities are delivering services in an efficient, effective and economic manner.
-An audit opinion is now issued on non-financial information.
+For the past three years the Auditor General's audit function was mostly focused on financial information with additional focus on non-financial information that also determines the extent that Municipalities are delivering services in an efficient, effective and economic manner.
+An audit opinion is not yet issued on non-financial information.

-Currently outcomes on the audit reports are thus based on the fair presentation and information disclosed in the Municipality's financial statements and on performance of the Municipality.
+Past outcomes on the audit reports was thus based on the fair presentation and information disclosed in the Municipality's financial statements and not on performance of the Municipality.
 For the past two years performance information has been audited, but this did not affect the outcome of the audit report.

-Although the municipality's audit report from the auditor general has moved out of stagnation, there are identified areas of improvement that the municipality will implement to improve on the current state of financial management affairs.
+Although the municipality's audit report from the auditor general has shown stagnation, there are identified areas of improvement that the municipality will implement to improve on the current state of financial management affairs.
 In improving the financial management status of the municipality a risk assessment is conducted annually from which a risk register is compiled and reviewed on a regular basis.